Resonating device: Laurasiatheres

 Internal organs of the hammerhead bat.

 Horseshoe bats (of the family Rhinolophidae) are a bat genus that possess air pouches, or chambers, around their larynx which act as Helmholtz resonators.
 The male hammerhead bat has an extremely large larynx that extends through most of his thoracic cavity, displacing his other internal organs.
 A pharyngeal air sac connects to a large sinus in the bat's snout; these structures act as resonating chambers to further amplify the bat's voice.
 So specialized are these structures that scientists Herbert Lang and James Chapin remarked; "In no other mammal is everything so entirely subordinated to the organs of voice".

 Pinnipeds have been noted to employ this structure; the expanded nasal chambers of elephant and hooded seals act as resonant spaces that enhance their calls.
 The expanded laryngeal lumen of California sea lions, the pharyngeal pouch of walrus, and the tracheal sacs of various phocids may also function in a similar manner.

 Mysticetes, such as the blue whale, use their greatly expanded larynx as a resonant cavity.
 Even in juveniles, the larynx is bigger than either one of the whale's lungs.
 This organ, along with the nasal passages, act as resonant spaces that produce the signature drawn-out calls of the baleen whales.

 Sauropsida

 Crocodylians

-The ghara of the indian gharial is a specialized organ that acts as a resonating chamber; as a result, the call of a mature male can be heard up to 75 m away.
+The ghara of the indian gharial is a specialized organ that acts as a resonating chamber.